30452 - FOUNDATIONS OF ECONOMICS - MODULE 1 (MICROECONOMICS)

-- 10% --- 10 to 15 individual homework on the MyEconLab platform aimed to learn the applications of the theoretical concepts to real-life and practical examples.
+- 10% of the grade --- 10 to 15 individual homework on the MyEconLab platform aimed to learn the applications of the theoretical concepts to real-life and practical examples.

-- 10% --- 5 group problem sets aimed to acquire sophisticated analytical skills applied to economic problems and the ability to work in groups.
+- 10% of the grade --- 5 group problem sets aimed to acquire sophisticated analytical skills applied to economic problems and the ability to work in groups.

 We have carefully searched to find a book that combines a rigorous mathematical treatment of Microeconomics together with many applications and real-world examples.
 Here is the relevant information.

 - J. PERLOFF, Microeconomics with Calculus plus MyEconLab with Pearson eText, Global Edition, New York and London, Pearson, August 2017, 4th edition (ISBN 9781292162744).